New Dundee boss Docherty relishing 'blank canvas'

 His arrival follows the signing of 30-year-old Shaughnessy after the Irish defender rejected a new contract with St Mirren, for whom he played 28 times last season.

-"The two players I have brought in, I am really happy with, not just in terms of the type of player they are but the type of individuals - to create that culture, identity and playing style, " said Docherty, who has added former Hamilton boss Stuart Taylor as his assistant.
+"The two players I have brought in, I am really happy with, not just in terms of the type of player they are but the type of individuals - to create that culture, identity and playing style," said Docherty, who has added former Hamilton boss Stuart Taylor as his assistant.

 "It is not about the quantity, it is about the quality, so we know what we need to bring in and as a staff, Gordon [Strachan], myself, Stuart [Taylor], Scott Paterson, and our head of recruitment, we will identify the right people to bring to the club.